Income Protection

 It’s designed to protect your income on a monthly basis.
 It acts as your salary normally would.
 You might suffer a critical illness that keeps you off work.
 You can certainly claim on the policy, but you won’t get a cash lump sum like you would on critical illness cover.

 Importantly, too, it doesn’t cover unemployment.
 Income protection is there if you have an accident or an illness that keeps you off work.
 You will need evidence that your GP has confirmed you’re not able to work.
 You present that to the insurer to receive your income protection payments.
-But it can’t protect you from unemployment or redundancy.
+But it can’t protect you from unemployment.
 There are, however, different types of cover you can get for that.

 How much income protection do I need?